 Golden Beach foreshore works

-Approximately 300m of seawall, a boat ramp, a section of the coastal footpath and beach access is being upgraded along the Golden Beach foreshore over the coming years.
+Approximately 300m of seawall, a boat ramp, a section of the coastal footpath and beach access is being upgraded along the Golden Beach foreshore.

 Work to the Golden Beach foreshore is underway as part of the Bribie Island breakthrough action plan.
-The work is being done in stages and includes upgrading approximately 300m of seawall, raising a section of the coastal pathway and repairing a beach access.
-It’ll also include steps to contain the asbestos-containing material found on some sections of the TS Onslow site.
+The work is being done in stages and includes upgrading approximately 300m of seawall, raising a section of the coastal pathway and constructing several new beach accesses.
+It’ll also include steps to manage the material containing asbestos found on some sections of the TS Onslow site.

 The work is being done in stages, including:

-- seawall and foreshore works – Esplanade, between Jellicoe and Nelson Streets (now complete)
+- seawall and foreshore works – Esplanade, between Jellicoe and Nelson Streets (now completed)

-- foreshore and seawall reconstruction – TS Onslow to Nelson Street (due to begin mid-2025).
+- seawall construction and foreshore works – TS Onslow to Nelson Street (scheduled to start construction in mid-June 2025).

 You can subscribe to receive updates via email about the Golden Beach foreshore works.